afbarnard/go-lbfgsb/prototype/README.md

 necessitate the intermediary adapters but such limitations would not occur in a tailored API.
 The complexity of a tailored and integrated Go-Fortran API should be similar to the C-Fortran one above.

+Copyright (c) 2013 Aubrey Barnard.
+This is free software.
+See LICENSE.txt for details.